Choosing the Best Electrode Material for EDM of Carbides

 Electrical discharge machining (EDM) of carbides can, quite literally, be a rough business.

 Determining the right set of parameters for job success can require time, attention, and careful fine tuning.
-And unless you have an excellent working relationship with your machine supplier support team, you may have little luck there — especially if you’re working against the clock.
+And unless you have an excellent working relationship with your machine supplier support team made up of metal cutting specialists, you may have little luck there — especially if you’re working against the clock.

 The choice of material used to make electrodes for processes such as resistance spot welding and die sinker EDM has a huge impact on the results that can be achieved, as well as on meeting production deadlines.

 In a series of blogs, we discuss various ways in which choosing copper tungsten as an electrode material offers advantages for EDM.
 Here, we look at the impact of tungsten wear resistance on electrode efficiency — and why copper and tungsten make such a good combo.

 As the term implies, wear resistance is the ability of a tool (such as a spot welding or die sinker EDM electrode) to resist wear and tear under typical operating conditions.
 Wear resistance is affected by a number of factors, such as the speed of the machining process and the amount of heat it generates.